 Capital assets.
-The Tensas Parish Assessor's investment in capital assets for its governmental activities as of December 31, 2012, \$5,801, net of accumulated depreciation.
+The Tensas Parish Assessor's investment in capital assets for its governmental activities as of December 31, 2013, \$4,279, net of accumulated depreciation.
 This investment includes furniture and equipment.
-There were increases of \$6,169 and no decreases in capital assets for the year.
+There were no increases for the year and decreases of \$36,491 in capital assets for the year, due to the assessor performing a physical inventory.

 Long-term debt.
 The Tensas Parish Assessor contributes to a single-employer defined benefit healthcare plan ("the Retiree Health Plan").
 The plan provides lifetime healthcare insurance for eligible retirees through the assessor's group health insurance plan.
-Net OPEB obligation associated with the Retiree Health Plan at December 31, 2012 is \$77,581.
+Net OPEB obligation associated with the Retiree Health Plan at December 31, 2013 is \$78,766.